pytorch/captum/README.md

 Convergence Delta: tensor([0., 0.])
 ```
 The algorithm outputs an attribution score for each input element and a
-convergence delta whose absolute value we would like to minimize.
-If we choose
+convergence delta.
+The lower the absolute value of the convergence delta the better
-not to return delta, we can simply not provide `return_convergence_delta` input
+is the approximation.
+If we choose not to return delta,
+we can simply not provide `return_convergence_delta` input
 argument.
 The absolute value of the returned deltas can be interpreted as an
 approximation error for each input sample.
 It can also serve as a proxy of how accurate the integral approximation for given